BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ![gswse_cmd2.png](/tutorials/getting_started_with_se/gswse_cmd2.png)

 > Using `cmd` in **administrator** mode allows a lot of control over your system.
 > Only execute commands here when you are certain what they will do {.is-warning}

+The commands for copying are found in the code block below.
+Please make sure to modify the commands, accordingly to your username, and direction of your workspace as well as your game.
+A text editor like `Notepad` is recommended to do this.

 ```plaintext